gulshang7/KPI_Dashboard_of_Car_sales_Win_Loss_Data_Analysis_using_Excel_and_Tableau/README.md

     1) At top contains Title.
 Every Dashboard contains has its Filter command active.

-    2) Then contain Regions Category, if you select individual region entire Dashboard data changes according to that Region selected.
+    2) Then contain Regions Category, if you select individual region entire Dashboard data changes according to that Region.

     3) After that Total Opportunities, Won Opportunities, Average Won Opportunities, Loss Opportunities.

     4) After that Vertical Route to Market Won and Route to Market Loss Bar Graph side by side seperated by Route to Market Lables.

     5) Then, Vertical Bar Graph of Win/Loss by Competition and at its right Vertical Bar Graph - Win/Loss by Deal Size.